 Authors’ Conclusions: “Diltiazem was more effective in achieving rate control in ED patients with AFF and did so with no increased incidence of adverse effects.”

 Quality Checklist for Randomized Clinical Trials:

-The study population included or focused on those in the ED.
+- The study population included or focused on those in the emergency department.
 Yes.
-All recruitment was done in the ED.
+All recruitment was done in the emergency department.

 Key Results: They had 52 patients enrolled in the study (28 in the metoprolol group, 24 in the diltiazem group).
 The mean age was 66 years and 53% were women.

 The mean SBP was 132mmHg and DBP 89 mmHg.
 About 2/3 of the patients were new onset atrial fibrillation.

 Primary Outcome: Heart Rate < 100 beats per minute at 30 minutes

 At every 5-minute interval, the diltiazem group was more likely to be rate controlled to a HR<100bpm than the metoprolol group.
 No difference was noted between groups in terms of hypotension or bradycardia.